-The one- to five-year-old SBT, which school from late spring to autumn in surface waters of the eastern Great Australian Bight, South Australia, were fished by six purse seiners during the 2003-04 quota year, but various live bait, pontoon-towing and feeding vessels were also involved.
-Some older fish were also caught.
-Fishing commenced in early December 2003 and finished in late March 2004.
+The one- to five-year-old SBT, which school from late spring to autumn in surface waters of the eastern Great Australian Bight, South Australia, were fished by seven purse seiners during the 2004-05 quota year, but various live bait, pontoon-towing and feeding vessels were also involved.
+Fishing commenced in early December 2004 and finished in mid April 2005.